Haselnussbomber/HaselTweaks/README.md

 Opens a small window next to the Glamour Dresser with a list of items that can be stored in the Armoire (only visible if qualified items were found).

+### Glamour Dresser Keyboard Navigation

+Enables using arrow keys to select items in the Glamour Dresser.

 ### Hide MSQ Complete

 Hides the Main Scenario Guide when the MSQ is completed, but still displays Job quests.